Author Archives: training

 Creating a File Request This is a useful feature!
 With the file request feature in OneDrive, you can choose a folder where others can upload files using a link that you send them.
 People you request files from can only upload files; they can’t see the content of the folder, edit, delete, or download files, or even see who else has uploaded files.

-More About Finding Files Shared With You
+More About Finding Folders Shared With You

-Note that files/folders shared with you will not automatically appear in File Explorer or Finder on your computer.
-To add shared items to these areas, follow these steps:
+Note that files/folders shared with you will always be available to you on the web from the Shared space, but only items in the My Files space will automatically appear in File Explorer or Finder on your computer.
+To add shared items to My Files, follow the steps below.

 1. Open your OneDrive account online.